 Whilst a traumatic brain injury is more likely to happen in soldiers who have faced combat, they can still happen to anyone who finds themselves in an accident through no fault of their own, like a car collision for example.
-Unfortunately, the consequences can be the same, and in the worst of circumstances, it could even result in death.
+This could also happen in cases of severe domestic abuse.
+That said, unfortunately, the consequences can be the same, and in the worst of circumstances, it could even result in death.
 So, if you know someone who has faced something similar, don’t be afraid to reach out to somewhere like this firm of lawyers to help with your claim.
 It won’t bring your loved one back, but it could help with the grieving process.
 For veterans, this can happen all too often.

 The catastrophic effects of Improvised Explosive Devices (IEDs) also severely maim our soldiers.
 Too many soldiers have lost all four limbs.
 More have lost three.
 IED blast effect also causes severe spinal injuries that make our once-athletic soldiers quadriplegics who require assistance in their daily activities.